Search

 Florida’s new rule allows parents to decide if their healthy child should quarantine

-On Tuesday, Governor DeSantis announced that the Florida Department of Health (DOH) issued a new rule that allows families to decide whether their healthy child should be taken out of […]
+On Tuesday, Governor DeSantis announced that the Florida Department of Health (DOH) issued a new rule that allows families to decide whether their healthy child should be taken out of school after an exposure to COVID.
+He was joined by State Surgeon General Joseph Ladapo and Education Commissioner Richard Corcoran.
+According to a press release […]

 On Tuesday, Governor DeSantis announced that the Florida Department of Health (DOH) issued a new rule that allows families to decide whether their healthy child should be taken out of school after an exposure to COVID.
 He was joined by State Surgeon General Joseph Ladapo and Education Commissioner Richard Corcoran.